rclancyc/rclancyc.github.io/index.md

 ### May 2020

-- My summer will be spent at [FieldLine, Inc.](https://fieldlineinc.com/) continuing work on the simulation and the solution of inverse problems for brain imaging.
+- My summer will be spent at [FieldLine, Inc.](https://fieldlineinc.com/) continuing work on the simulation and solution of inverse problems for brain imaging.

 ### March 2020